TechTeam473/techteam473.github.io/nalia.md

 ## Story Status

 <p>
 We have around half of our overarching story planned.
-We are currently working on gameplay mechanics and filling out the middle of the story.
+We are currently structuring the project and its code.
+Story-wise, we're filling out the middle of the story.
 </p>

 <p class="no-margin">